fatenzouaghi/rbr-wave-processing/README.md

 ## License

-This project is released under the MIT License.
+This repository is licensed under Apache License 2.0.